 Seattle in Washington State is home to important companies like Microsoft and Starbucks and Boeing (now relocated to Chicago).
 It is also Jimi Hendrix’s hometown, and there is a guitar museum inspired by him at the base of the famous Space Needle.

 The original Skid Row was in Seattle.
 It referred to streets downtown where logs were slid downhill to the wharves, and where many homeless lived.
 It’s not there anymore, and Seattle is an attractive and prosperous city that is well worth a visit.

 Between there and the Pacific Ocean is the unspoilt Olympic Peninsula, mostly occupied by a large national park, full of rugged mountains and dense forests.

 The Olympic Peninsula is a wonderful part of the world.
 Notable is the small timber town of Forks, on the Pacific Ocean side, where the ‘Twilight’ novels are set.
 It is supposedly the wettest town in the USA.
 We remember it as the home of the lumberburger, the biggest hamburger we have ever seen, with six buns and five meat patties, and heaps of salads and sauces.
 The lumberjacks who were eating them were not small men.

 Alaska and Hawaii

-The 'big island' Hawaii contains the active volcano of Kilauea, in the news recently for its continuing eruptions.
+The ‘big island’ Hawaii contains the active volcano of Kilauea, in the news in recent years for its continuing eruptions.
 Hundreds of houses have been destroyed, many of them built recently by developers who didn’t tell their customers that their lovely new estate was on the slopes of an active volcano.
 It’s an increasingly popular tourist destination, if you can keep clear of the lava.

 Oahu is home to the Hawaiian capital of Honolulu, and its suburbs of Pearl Harbor, where there is still a major naval base, and Waikiki.
 It is very touristy, though there are some more peaceful spots outside of the city.